 Fee-for-service MHCP recipients enrolled in the following programs are eligible to receive transportation services:

 For recipients enrolled in a managed care organization (MCO), or transportation services provided through a waiver program, refer to Eligible Recipients in the Nonemergency Medical Transportation (NEMT) Services (Overview) section.

-MinnesotaCare members enrolled in a managed care plan with dates of service on and after January 1, 2017, will only receive or be reimbursed for personal mileage (mode 1), unassisted transport—air fare only (mode 3), and out-of-state transport and ancillary services (lodging, meals, parking or tolls) through the local county or tribal agencies.
+MinnesotaCare members enrolled in a managed care plan with dates of service on and after January 1, 2017, will only receive or be reimbursed for personal mileage (mode 1), unassisted transport— out-of-state airfare only (mode 3), and out-of-state transport and ancillary services (lodging, meals, parking or tolls) through the local county or tribal agencies.
 All other NEMT transports are accessed through the health plan.

 Recipients must contact MNET or their local county or tribal agency for policies and procedures for scheduling or obtaining local agency NEMT-related ancillary services or reimbursements.

 Refer to Covered Services in the Nonemergency Medical Transportation (NEMT) Services (Overview) section for general service coverage requirements.

 Refer to Multiple Riders in the Transportation Overview section for information on transporting multiple MHCP recipients at the same time from a single pick-up (origination) location for dates of service on or prior to June 30, 2017.
 Effective with dates of service on and after July 1, 2017, the proration of multiple rider NEMT transports no longer applies.

 Also see One-time Transport Assessments and Upgrades in the Transportation Overview section.

 Local agency NEMT is a covered service when nonemergency transportation services are provided for the following: